How to Regulate Your Nervous System When Life Feels Like Too Much

 There are days when everything feels like too much.

 Not one specific thing — everything.
-The inbox.
 The noise.
 The thousand small demands that arrive before you have finished your first cup of coffee.
-The sense that you are falling behind on a race you never agreed to run.
+The sense that you are already behind before the day has properly started.

-Your nervous system is dysregulated.
-And until you address that — not with mindset, but with physiology — nothing else will work.
+The problem was not in my thoughts.
+It was in my body.
+And until you address that — not with mindset, but with physiology — nothing else really works.

 What Is Actually Happening

 Your nervous system has two primary modes.
-The first is activation — the state of alertness, urgency, and readiness for threat that most people know as fight-or-flight.
-The second is rest — the state of safety, digestion, connection, and calm.
+The first is activation — the state of alertness and readiness for threat that most people know as fight-or-flight.
+The second is rest — the state of safety, connection, and calm.

 The problem is that your nervous system cannot distinguish between a lion and an overflowing inbox.
-It responds to both with the same cascade of stress hormones, the same tightening of the body, the same narrowing of perception.
+It cannot distinguish between real danger and a child who has asked for the same thing four times in five minutes.
+It responds to both with the same cascade of stress hormones, the same tightening, the same narrowing of everything.

 You are not anxious because you are weak.
 You are activated because your nervous system is doing its job.
 The work is not to suppress it.
 It is to help it return to safety.